Modern Slavery Statement

 Our policies on slavery and human trafficking

-As part of our commitment to combating modern slavery, SQR has in place a number of internal policies which support our position.
-This Modern Slavery statement, our Anti-Bribery & Corruption and Whistleblowing Policies are readily available to all team members via SQR’s internal comms platform.
+As part of our commitment to combating modern slavery, SQR has a number of internal policies, which support our position in place.
+This Modern Slavery statement, our Anti-Bribery & Corruption and Whistleblowing Policies are all readily available to all team members via SQR’s internal communications platform.

-As part of SQR’s whistleblowing processes, we encourage team members to raise any concerns and provide clear reporting options for the same.
+As part of SQR’s whistleblowing processes, we encourage team members to raise any concerns and provide clear reporting options.
 At the time of publication, no concerns regarding slavery or human trafficking have been raised.

 Training

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we circulate and share our Modern Slavery statement with team members annually.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we share short annual training modules on Modern Slavery with references to our Modern Slavery statement with team members annually.
 In addition, all new starters are required to review and confirm their understanding of our Modern Slavery statement as part of their online induction process.
-From September, 2024, all staff are required to complete an annual modern slavery online training course and quiz to refresh their understanding and keep up to date with any changing legislation.
 It is imperative that all staff remain vigilant to the signs that can point towards modern slavery violations.

 Effectiveness